ibm-cloud-docs/assistant/getting-started.md

 In this short tutorial, we introduce the {{site.data.keyword.conversationshort}} tool and go through the process of creating your first assistant.
 {: shortdesc}

-## Step 1: Request to participate in the beta
+## Step 1: Request to participate in the Beta
 {: #launch-tool}

-From the bottom of the Workspaces page of your {{site.data.keyword.conversationshort}} instance, click the beta request button and fill out the form to ask to participate in the Beta.
+From the bottom of the Workspaces page of your {{site.data.keyword.conversationshort}} instance, click the Beta request button and fill out the form to ask to participate in the Beta.
 If you do not have a {{site.data.keyword.conversationshort}} instance, see [Getting started](https://console.bluemix.net/docs/services/conversation/getting-started.html) for information about how to get a free subscription to one.

 ## Step 2: Create an assistant
 {: #create-assistant}